v2.1 / 2026-05-28

 Trigger Vacuum 5AP

 The active player draws two Vacuum Indicator tokens from the Indicator Bag, and chooses one.
-If the Indicator is not blank, a Vacuum Event then takes place on the hex indicated by the Vacuum Indicator, as explained in the Vacuum Event section.
+A Vacuum Event then takes place on the hex indicated by the Vacuum Indicator, as explained in the Vacuum Event section.
+Blank tokens may be used to target hexes containing chambers with noise tokens on them.

 Establish Colony 5AP